 With this Resolution, UNESCO Member States respond to the high levels of violence against journalists and media workers worldwide.
 According to data gathered by UNESCO, 930 journalists were killed between 2006 and 2016.
 Impunity for killings of journalists remains endemic, with nine out of ten cases going unresolved.

 The General Conference, which consists of representatives of the 195 Member States of UNESCO, comes together biennially and determines the budget and main policies of the organization.
-The full text of the General Conference Resolution will be published on the website of the 39th UNESCO General Conference.
+The full text of the General Conference Resolution is available here.